Izzywa/OnBeat/README.md

     #### delete_note
     - Taking in an argument for the note id, after making sure the note object exist and is created by the requested user, this view will then procede to delete the note.

-    - If the user try to access this view with method other than POST, the user will be redirected to the page to view the note.

     #### list_notes
     - This view will return the list of five notes the user created per page, taking in the optional arguments for the requested page number.